projectcontour/contour/changelogs/unreleased/4244-stevesloka-minor.md

 ## HTTPRedirectPolicy allows for Path rewriting

-Adds a `Path` field to the `HTTPProxy.Spec.Route.RequestRedirectPolicy` which allows for redirects to also specify the path to redirect to.
-When specified, an HTTP 302 response will be sent to the requestor with the new path specified.
+Adds a `Path` & `Prefix` field to the `HTTPProxy.Spec.Route.RequestRedirectPolicy` which allows for redirects to also specify the path or prefix to redirect to.
+When specified, an HTTP 302 response will be sent to the requestor with the new path or prefix specified.

+_Note: Only one of path or prefix can be specified on a single route._

 Sample HTTPProxy: